cmu-delphi/covidcast-indicators/facebook/README.md

 In typical use, we would expect `start_date` to be 00:00:00 on a given day, and `end_date` to be 23:59:59 on that same day.

+## Archiving

+One particular challenge is created by our rule that we only consider the *first* survey submission for a given CID, dated by the time the survey response was *started*.
+If a Facebook user is invited to the survey, the link they receive contains a unique CID intended for them; if they share the link with friends or post it publicly, many other people may click the link and hence have survey responses recorded with the same CID.
+Since the CIDs are used to generate survey weights based on information about the user Facebook provided the link to, weights for these additional responses would be wrong.

+We assume the first opened survey is most likely to be the intended user, and all following responses with the same CID are from others whose responses should be excluded.

+However, a response is only recorded when the user either completes the survey or leaves it for more than four hours.
+This means the following could happen:

+1. A user receives the survey link and opens the survey.
+2. They pass the link to friends before completing the survey.
+3. Numerous friends complete the survey quickly and their responses are recorded.
+4. Meanwhile, the original user completes one question per hour.
+5. Our pipeline runs and receives the responses from the friends -- but *not* from the original user, who is not done yet.
+6. Finally, a day or two later, the original user finishes the survey and submits their response.
+Their response is dated as of the date they started the survey, meaning we must backfill our prior reported estimates.

+We work around this problem by keeping an archive of all responses seen in the past several weeks, stored as an RDS file.
+Each day, we do the following:

+1. Load the data from the archive.
+2. Load the newly received response data from the Qualtrics CSVs.
+3. Merge the two datasets and sort them by survey start time.
+4. Remove later responses with duplicated CIDs.
+5. Proceed to aggregation and output processing.

+Because a survey link can circulate online indefinitely, we must keep an archive of *all* previously seen tokens and their date, though we do not need to support backfill of responses submitted many weeks ago.

+The archive, by retaining all responses, also is responsible for ensuring that aggregate estimates that are multi-day averages function correctly even when the pipeline is provided only a single day of Qualtrics CSV data.

+We expect about four days of backfill, plus multi-day averages of a week, so the archive needs to contain enough data to account for both.
+The `archive_days` parameter in `params.json` controls this behavior.